 Income tax is a pay-as-you-go system.
 If you're an employee, you pay as you go through withholding.
-However, if you're self-employed, you must make quarterly estimated tax payments for the amount you expect to owe the IRS.
+However, you might be self-employed.
+If you are, you must make quarterly estimated tax payments for the amount you expect to owe the IRS.
 These payments should satisfy both your income and self-employment taxes.

-If you have other income, like W-2 wages, you might be to withhold enough to cover self-employment taxes.
+If you have other income, you might be able to withhold enough to cover self-employment taxes.
+Other income could include W-2 wages.
 So, you might not need to make estimated payments.
-However, if you receive a substantial amount of taxable income not subject to withholding, you should make estimated payments.
+However, in some cases, you might need to make estimated payments.
+Ex: You receive a substantial amount of taxable income not subject to withholding.

 You might make estimated payments for income that’s not tax-free and comes from: